 Introduction to Southend & District Table Tennis League

-We no longer have boundaries and will accept any team within reasonable reach of our corner of Essex.
-In addition to Southend-on-Sea, our League includes teams from Basildon, Benfleet, Canvey Island, Hadleigh, Hullbridge, Leigh-on-Sea, Rawreth, Rayleigh, Rochford, Wakering and Westcliff.
+We no longer have boundaries and will accept any team within reasonable reach of our corner of South East Essex.
+The Southend League includes teams from Basildon, Benfleet, Canvey Island, Hadleigh, Hullbridge, Leigh-on-Sea, Rawreth, Rayleigh, Rochford, Wakering and Westcliff.

 SDTTL DISCIPLINARY CODE AND PROCEDURES: